paulgmiller/paulgmiller.github.io/_posts/2021-02-07-Distributed Twitter.md

 You can go edit past tweets by creating new versions of every tweet since but it won't remove them.
 Here I've used a header to point to the previous post.
 This could obviously be json/yaml to hold other metadata.
 The content below the ---- I would just store markdown.

-To point to the of the linked list you'd [ipns](https://docs.ipfs.io/concepts/ipns/) to point the hash of the key you own to
+To update new content you'd use [ipns](https://docs.ipfs.io/concepts/ipns/) to point the hash of the key you own to your head post

 ```
 paul@millernuc:~$ ipfs name publish --key=wilkes /ipfs/QmbX8JVs8jWdLFroZ72y9ydK1aRimJoB3dYYTq55SmVAHR